Michael Jordan: Age, Net Worth, Wife, Children, Biography 2023

 In the late 1980’s, the Chicago Bulls were quickly becoming a very successful team and Jordan was an essential part of the team’s success.
 The Bulls reached the Conference Finals (the penultimate round in the NBA Playoffs) in 1990 and won their first NBA championship the following year by defeating the Los Angeles Lakers.

 Known for his power and agility on the court and for his leadership skills, Jordan landed several business deals with companies like Nike and others, making him even more of the spotlight.
-In 1992,

 the Chicago Bulls beat the Portland Trail Blazers to win their second NBA championship.
 The team was heading to its third championship the following year, dominating the world of basketball.
 However, something serious arose in Jordan’s life.

 He lost his father, James, at the end of the 1992-93 season.
 On July 23, 1993 two teenagers shot James Jordan during an attempted robbery, they were later caught and convicted of the crime.

 Michael Jordan decided to retire from basketball for a while and seek his luck in the sport of ‘hot ball’, baseball, because of a promise to his father.
 He got into baseball thanks to the help of Jerry Reinsdorf, owner of the Chicago Bulls.
 He started out with the White Sox,

 In March 1995, he rejoined the Chicago Bulls, eventually helping them win the championship against the Seattle Sonics in the 1995-96 season.
 That same year, Jordan made a big stellar film debut with Space Jam (1996).
 The movie mixed with cartoons like Bugs Bunny and Daffy Duck.